 Recruitment and induction ( excluding CBS staff ), and day to day absence and performance management, deals with holidays and other personnel issues.

-Maintains an overview and responsibility for cleaners, day to day supervision is carried out by Site maintenance Officer.
+Maintains an overview; responsibility for day to day supervision is carried out by other school staff.

 Does the job involve supervision, direction or management of people who are not employees? eg contractors, students on secondment